file-format/Docs/en/image/flif.md

 In this method, the encoding of the MANIAC trees begins immediately followed by the encoding of the pixels.

-## How to open FLIF files ##

-You may use the following programs to open FLIF files.

-- ImageMagick
-- XnView

 ## References ##

 - [FLIF - Wikipedia](https://en.wikipedia.org/wiki/Free_Lossless_Image_Format)